femisystems/hylia/src/posts/does-love-truly-matter.md

 Now, does love truly matter?
 YES!
 Everyday, love matters. it plays a crucial role in our relationship with ourselves, our spouse, friends, family, colleague and even strangers.
 Love does matter.  show somebody love today.

-Hey, i will like to know if this definition of love has made you understand what love entails, and to love better.
+Hey, i will like to know if this definition of love has enlightened or broadened your knowledge on  love and what it entails.
 Shoot me an email [here](ajewoleglory@gmail.com), and do not forget to follow me on [twitter ](https://twitter.com/JaneVigour)and[ instagram](https://www.instagram.com/jane_vigour/).

 With love love,